jugalps/camunda-docs-manual/content/user-guide/dmn-engine/evaluate-decisions.md

 With the above inputs, `Dish` decision table has one matching rule and generates the output value `Stew` that is mapped to the output variable `desiredDish`.

 The output result of the `Dish` decision is used as input of the `Beverages` decision.
 That means that the input expression `desiredDish` of the `Beverages` decision returns the output value `Stew` of the `Dish` decision.
-In general, a decision can access the results (i.e., the output values) of required decisions by there output name.
+In general, a decision can access the results (i.e., the output values) of required decisions by their output name.

 As result, the `Beverages` decision has two matching rules and generates the output values `Guiness` and `Water`.